 Breaking people out of their “same old, same old” routines is just one of the benefits of point of purchase displays.
 Another benefit is that the display can help you move products that haven’t been selling.
 To go back to the soup example, it could be that the soup isn’t exactly a “new offering,” but something the grocery store has had difficulty selling, perhaps because shoppers are likely to buy what they’re already familiar with.

 POP displays don’t just direct people’s attention to a product.
 They can also educate consumers.
 Depending on the size of the display, it can include lots of details or even a FAQs list explaining what makes the new product worth someone’s time and money.

-Another benefit of point of purchase displays is that they appeal to people’s impulse-buying nature.
+Point of purchase displays also appeal to people’s impulse-buying nature.
 People might shop with a list, but it’s often more fun to make a surprise purchase or two — so much that people spend more than $5,000 on impulse purchases each year.
+It’s a huge market that retailers certainly want to take advantage of.
 If there’s an eye-catching display showing off something that’s a novelty to a shopper, they might just buy it.

 Make the Most of Your Point of Purchase Display

 The POP display options available from SpeedPro can be accented with attachable, adjustable LEDs, spots or other light options.
 Incorporating lighting in your POP displays can draw increased attention from potential customers.
 Lights catch the eye and will elevate the quality of any display.

 For a stronger presence, customize one of our truss displays, which are versatile exhibit structures held together by sleek and sturdy metal frames.
 No assembly tools are required, and setup is quick and simple.
 Complete your POP display with attention-grabbing graphics on backlit pop-ups with optional lighting and a custom display counter available in several shapes and sizes.